RTS Game Devlog

 New terrain navigation — 8/8/2019

 Then I modeled a simple terrain (1 vs 1) in Blender with a low poly style.
 After some bug fixes and smashing my keyboard a couple times, this is the resulting navigation mesh surface that can be re-baked during runtime.
-The baking process can make the game a bit laggy sometimes but idk why 🤔.
+The baking process can make the game a bit laggy sometimes.
 Still a lot to do but I consider this a milestone without a doubt.

 Barracks model (Rome)